IBM/get-your-java-microservice-up-and-running/workshop/README.md

 ### Objectives

-After you complete this workshop, you'll understand the following [application security](https://en.wikipedia.org/wiki/Application_security) related topics:
+After you complete this workshop, you'll should understand the following topics:

 * Java implementation of a Cloud Native RESTFul Java Microservice built on open technologies MicroProfile and OpenLiberty.
 * Describe how to effectively build and run a Microservice on a local machine in a container